lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 and the Inference Engine API documentation located at: /opt/intel/computer_vision_sdk/deployment_tools/documentation/docs/IntegrateIEInAppNewAPI.html

-#### Setting Up Command Line to Use the OpenVINO Toolkit Executables and Libraries
+#### Setting Up Command Line to Use the OpenVINO™ Toolkit Executables and Libraries

 Whenever running the OpenVINO toolkit tools, compiling, or running the user application, always remember to source the script: